60) Transferred, Transformed, Transcended

 This champion is the only one who can transfer his life into other humans – without ending his own – because he is perfectly in union with the Infinite Singularity.

-That spiritual quality is the transformation of a human’s power capacity upon acceptance of God’s offer to be connected to his Spirit.
+That spiritual quality is the transformation of a human’s power capacity from material to spiritual.

 AKA birthed into the spiritual domain.